chocolatey/choco/Scenarios.md

  * should not contain debugging messages
  * should not contain packages and versions with a space between them
  * should only have messages related to package information

+#### when listing packages with no sources enabled

+ * should have no sources enabled result

 #### when searching all available packages